 “I like it – the song.”

-Nina looked pleased, while Jules just scowled, as usual.
+Nina looks pleased, while Jules just scowls, as usual.

 “I’d rather rehearse it with Elton first.”

 “If all goes well tonight, we’ll do a Hollywood-style Cabaret for the rest of the week.
 Plenty of time to rehearse during the day.”

 “I have an agent, you know.
 Spur of the moment performances are on his ‘not-to-do list.’”